Cheap Northern Ireland electricity

 Once you've been connected, you can get your gas supplied by either Firmus Energy or SSE Airtricity, depending on where you live.
 Phoenix and SGN are network operators and don't supply domestic properties.

-Extra support from energy suppliers through a new consumer charter
+Extra support from energy suppliers through the consumer charter

 energy efficiency discounts